 The first flight of the ZR-3 under American command had to await the return of USS Shenandoah, which was still on its cross country flight.

 The United States did not have a sufficient supply of helium to inflate two large airships, and so the ZR-3 — which had arrived from Germany inflated with hydrogen — could not be flown until the helium in Shenandoah’s gas cells could be transfered to the new ship.

 The still un-named ZR-3 made its first American flight on November 25, 1924.
 The ship was flown to Naval Air Station Anacostia, near Washington, DC, where it was Los Angeles by the wife of President Calvin Coolidge and placed in commission as a vessel of the United States Navy.

 Since Los Angeles had been designed under an agreement limiting the ship to civilian use, it had been built with accommodations appropriate to a long-distance commercial airliner, including a large passenger cabin featuring sleeping compartments and a first-class galley for the preparation of hot meals.

-Consistent with its agreement to use the ship for civilian purposes, the Navy operated Los Angeles as a training ship, but it conducted operations which clearly related to the needs of a naval vessel, including mooring to a seagoing support ship, the USS Patoka (a Navy oil tanker which had been converted to act as an airship tender), for underway replenishment, and experiments with the retrieval and launching of fixed-wing aircraft by means of a trapeze fitted to the the bottom of the airship’s hull.
+Consistent with its agreement to use the ship for civilian purposes, the Navy operated Los Angeles primarily as a training ship.
+Los Angeles frequently moored to a surface support ship, U.S.S.
+Patoka (a Navy oil tanker converted to act as an airship tender) for underway replenishment, and even landed on the deck of an aircraft carrier, U.S.S.
+Saratoga.

 USS Los Angeles statistics: